Snaiel/ML-Fireballs/README.md

 <br>

 Congratulations, you've trained a model!
-It can now be used for fireball detection.
+It can now be used for fireball detection (Refer to [Running the Fireball Detection Pipeline on Setonix](#running-the-fireball-detection-pipeline-on-setonix)).

 <br>